top of page

 Ms. Davidson-Stanfill

 Ms. Davidson-Stanfill is a veteran teacher with an expertise in beginning instrumental instruction.
-She has been teaching for over 25 years in various combinations of subjects, always including beginning instrumental instruction.
+She taught for 27 years in various combinations of subjects, always including beginning instrumental instruction.
 Ms. Davidson-Stanfill started this program, originally in the Rock Canyon feeder area in 2009, in response to District budget cuts and in response to many people requesting that a band and orchestra program continue.
 Her program grew to include the Castle View and Chaparral feeder areas in 2010, won the Macaroni Kids Best Music lessons Award in 2014, expanded to include the Ponderosa, ThunderRidge and Mountain Vista areas in 2014, and won the macaroni Kids Best Music Lesson Award in 2016 and again in 2019.
-This year, the program is expanding to include the Douglas County HS feeder area as well.
-She is excited to continue her collaboration with the Colorado Chamber Orchestra and to bring a quality program into the Castle View feeder area again this year.
+In 2023, the program is expanded to include the Douglas County HS feeder area as well.
 Keeping the opportunity to play an instrument available to our kids is her top priority.

 d.davidsonstanfill@comcast.net